 If you find yourself struggling to keep up with any routine, then a reward system might be a good idea.
 Think of a small, but still enticing reward you can give yourself every time you stick to your acne care routine.
 Maybe you could keep the bathroom stocked with chocolates and give yourself small portions each time you successfully follow your morning and evening routines.
 This could help you to prevent breakouts due to erratic or insufficient skin care.

 The Best Summer Acne Treatment

-All of this is sound advice, but we have to add that if your pimples are particularly severe, it would be best to see a dermatologist 👩⚕️.
+All of these summer acne tips are sound advice, but we have to add that if your pimples are particularly severe, it would be best to see a dermatologist 👩⚕️.
 Otherwise, make sure you’re using excellent quality products that treat your skin gently, irrespective of the season.
 The wrong products will make the pimples worse, so be sure to invest in a gentle cleanser with which to wash your face and body, (two different ones, if need be) .

 Most of us with acne prone skin won’t be able to prevent breakouts entirely, so it’s important to know how to treat it.
 Acne in summertime is just regular acne that gets worse due to the increased temperature 🌡️ and harmful UV rays, so your normal treatment should be effective—unless it never worked all that well in the first place.

 We recommend trying the gentle products 🏆 in our Basic, Expanded, or Ultimate Kits.
 All of our products are made with the best scientific and natural ingredients to reduce acne on the face and body, without causing any irritation.